 There have been a few times that we have been asked about what an appropriate name would be for an upcoming quest.
 And, today I got an email about giving input into an upcoming quest.

 Check It Out For Yourself

 There are some hiccups with the pass in terms of dashboard organization, but that doesn’t negate how awesome I think this offer is.

 If you want to learn more about it, take the free masterclass with Vishen.
 He talks about personal growth and what he has learned about changing your life and being your best self.

 If you are interested in signing up for the pass already, you can learn more about it here.
 Not long ago, the offer was closed to new students, but it looks like it might be open up permanently now because you can enroll with it once again.

-I had been thinking that I was going to start trying to buy each new course that comes out from Mindvalley and consistently be doing a new quest each month, so this Quest All Access Pass came at the right time for me.
-Now, it’s guaranteed and I’m set up for the rest of the year.
+I had been thinking that I was going to start trying to buy each new course that comes out from Mindvalley and consistently do a new quest each month, so this Quest All Access Pass came at the right time for me.
+Now, it’s guaranteed, and I’m set up for the rest of the year.